 Mahanoy Area School District v.
 B.L., No 20-255

 B.L. v.
-Mahanoy is a free expression case on the Supreme Court docket.
+Mahanoy is a free expression case the Supreme Court decided in June 2021.
 The case has major implications for public school students across the country.
-This page is a primer for reporters, students and teachers who want a quick explanation of the case and how it could affect student free speech nationwide.
+This page is a primer for reporters, students and teachers who want a quick explanation of the case and how the Court decided.
 To learn more about the case, including why the Student Press Law Center submitted an amicus brief urging the Supreme Court to limit school authority over off-campus student speech, read this:

 Timeline and how to access information:

 Just over 50 years ago, in its landmark Tinker v.
 Des Moines Independent Community School District case, the U.S. Supreme Court made clear that student speech is protected by the First Amendment.
 Since then, there has been ongoing tension between the right of students in public schools to speak and the authority of school officials to regulate or punish such speech to maintain an effective learning environment.
 Of particular concern — particularly since the arrival of social media and other online speech — has been the debate over how much, if any, authority school officials should have over a student’s speech when they are outside of school.

 This case is about where to draw the line.